Nomadland: Surviving America in the Twenty-First Century: Critical reception

 Kirkus review stated: "Journalist Bruder... expands her remarkable cover story for Harper’s into a book about low-income Americans eking out a living while driving from locale to locale for seasonal employment...
 Engaging, highly relevant immersion journalism."
 Timothy R. Smith of The Denver Post wrote, "Bruder, who teaches at the Columbia University Graduate School of Journalism, writes in an evenhanded, impartial tone, avoiding polemicism.
 She does, however, insert herself into the narrative, sometimes intrusively...
 Her instinct to get out of the way is wise.
 The people she meets and the stories they tell are powerful in their own right."
 Joe Martin of Real Change commented, "Bruder’s narrative provides an entrée into the lives of resilient Americans meeting challenges with courage and humor.
 In the nomad world, Bruder encounters an array of appealing characters.
 They are portrayed with respect and admiration.
 Some have become friends for whom she has a deep affection."

 Film adaptations

-The book was adapted into a short documentary film, CamperForce (2017), in which Bruder served as a producer alongside director Brett Story and executive producer Laura Poitras.
+In 2017, the book was adapted into a short documentary film, CamperForce, on which Bruder served as producer alongside director Brett Story and executive producer Laura Poitras.

 In February 2019, Fox Searchlight Pictures announced that the book had been optioned by Frances McDormand and Peter Spears.
 Adapted and directed by Chloé Zhao, the 2020 film starred McDormand and David Strathairn, alongside Linda May, Charlene Swankie, and Bob Wells, three vandwellers featured in the book.
 The film received critical acclaim, receiving four nominations at the 78th Golden Globe Awards, winning two: Best Motion Picture – Drama and Best Director – Motion Picture for Zhao.
 Nominated for seven prizes at the 74th BAFTA Awards, the film won four in April 2021, including Best Picture and Best Director.
 The film earned six nominations at the 93rd Academy Awards, winning Best Picture, Best Director for Zhao, and Best Actress for McDormand.